addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ```
 $("#mainArticle").on("click", function(e){

-  // handle the event that any element underneath of our #mainArticle element
+  // handle click event on any element underneath our #mainArticle element

 });
 ```